-COP 10, Decision BC-10/2
+COP 10, Decision BC 10/2

-The Strategic Framework was adopted through Decision BC-10/21.
+The Strategic Framework was adopted through Decision BC10/2 (see Annex 1, page 21).
 Parties committed to strengthening the Basel Convention's fundamental tenets regarding the protection of human health and the environment through the control of transboundary movements of hazardous and other wastes.
 They also committed to taking action to ensure that the necessary capacity exists to manage such wastes in an environmentally sound manner in order to meet sustainable livelihood objectives and the Millennium Development Goals.

-Decision BC-10/2 and its annex articulates a clear set of principles to guide the implementation of the Strategic Framework and a roadmap for how the Basel Convention can be strengthened over time.
-Decision BC-10/2 was taken with due regard to building strategic partnerships as a key element in identifying and mobilizing support for the Basel Convention and with reference to the cooperation and coordination among the Basel, Rotterdam and Stockholm conventions.
+Decision BC 10/2 and its annex, articulates a clear set of principles to guide the implementation of the Strategic Framework and a roadmap for how the Basel Convention can be strengthened over time.
+Decision BC 10/2 was taken with due regard to building strategic partnerships as a key element in identifying and mobilizing support for the Basel Convention and with reference to the cooperation and coordination among the Basel Convention, the Rotterdam Convention and the Stockholm Convention.
 Implementation will be guided by the recognition that parties to the Convention are at varying levels of development and that attaining the goals and objectives requires adequate capacity and resources particularly in developing countries, countries with economies in transition and in small island states.
-Decision BC-10/2 also states that "the implementation of the strategic framework will require increased individual and collective efforts, including the mobilization of resources from within parties and through international cooperation" (Decision BC-10/2 Annex IV 6).
+Decision BC 10/2 also states that "the implementation of the strategic framework will require increased individual and collective efforts, including the mobilization of resources from within parties and through international cooperation" (Decision BC-10/2 Annex IV 6.).